Article I. Name

 - Honorary members shall not vote.

 - Joining Fee/Dues.
-The joining fee for new members and the annual dues for membership, and any changes thereto, shall be recommended by the Board of Directors to the members at least thirty (30) days prior to the annual session for consideration at said session.
-A majority vote of members present and voting shall constitute approval.
+The joining fee for new members and the annual dues for membership, and any changes thereto, shall be recommended by the Board to the membership at least thirty (30) days prior to the annual session and published in the Journal for consideration at said session.
+A majority vote shall constitute approval.